lebite/menu/README.md

 **INPUT:**:

-Takes a query parameteter that is an integer (`restaurant_id`) and JSON object for restaurant's new menus.
+Takes a query parameteter that is an integer (`id`) and JSON object for a restaurant's new menus.
 The data should be formatted as follows:

 ```
 {